 - 1. Did everyone hear the alert message? - 2.
 Did everyone understand what to do? - 3.
 Were they able to get to designated safe areas in a reasonable amount of time?
 (We recommend that everyone be able to reach their designated shelter area in less than 3 minutes.) - 4.
-Would the designated safe areas accommodate all the potential people in a worst case scenario?
+Did the designated safe areas accommodate the residents and staff?